The category of a partitioned fan: The classifying space and picture group

 \subsection{Hyperplane arrangements}

-We briefly recall the theory of hyperplane arrangements, which are collections of codimension 1 subspaces.
+We briefly recall the theory of hyperplane arrangements, which are collections of subspaces of codimension 1.
 A \textit{central simplicial hyperplane arrangement} $\Hcal$ in $\R^n$ defines a simplicial fan $\Sigma_\Hcal$ and dissects the space into regions.
-These regions are maximal cones of the fan and two regions are called \textit{adjacent} whenever they intersect in a codimension 1 cone.
+These closures of these regions are maximal cones of the fan and two regions are called \textit{adjacent} whenever their closures intersect in a cone of codimension 1.
 Choosing any such region $B$ as the base region and orienting the adjacency graph away from $B$ defines a poset, called the \textit{poset of regions} $\Pcal(\Hcal, B)$ by \cite{Edelman}.
 For any choice of base region $B$, this defines a fan poset, see \cite[Sec.
 4]{Reading2005}. \\

 A \textit{flat} of a hyperplane arrangement $\Hcal \subseteq \R^n$ is an intersection of hyperplanes of $\Hcal$, and thus a linear subspace of the ambient space $\R^n$.
 In particular, the empty intersection gives the ambient space $\R^n$ as a flat.
 The \textit{support} of a cone $\sigma \in \Sigma_{\Hcal}$ is the smallest flat $s(\sigma)$ which contains $\sigma$.
 This leads to the \textit{flat-partition} $\Pfrak_{\flatt}$ of the simplicial fan $\Sigma_{\Hcal}$ given by $[\sigma_1]_{\Pfrak_{\flatt}} = [\sigma_2]_{\Pfrak_{\flatt}}$ if and only if $s(\sigma_1) = s(\sigma_2)$.
 In other words, we identify cones whose support is the same flat.